xXenvy/zyntex/README.md

 # Zyntex - High-level Zig parser for Python
-Zyntex focuses on high-level elements of Zig code (e.g. functions, variables, tests).
+Zyntex is a Python package that allows you to parse Zig code and perform operations on high-level language elements (functions, variables).
 Function bodies and other low-level constructs are currently returned as raw strings.
 Support for deeper elements is planned.
 Internally, it uses bindings to Zig's std AST parser, making it both fast and memory-efficient.